beast-dev/doc/tutorials/bat_rabies_discrete_diffusion/batrabies_discrete_diffusion_tutorial.md

 {% include image.html file="26_GLMemptySetup.png" prefix="tutorials/bat_rabies_discrete_diffusion/" caption="" %}

 This window allows specifying a set of GLM predictors or covariates by importing them through `Import Predictors...`.
+All predictors can be downloaded as a zipped folder [here](files/predictors.zip).
 Start by loading the distance matrix between bat rabies hosts based on mitochondrial gene distances (hostDistances.csv).
 This is a csv file with the following content (the two-character labels represent the bat species):

 	,Ap,Ef,Lb,Lbl,Lc,Li,Ln,Ls,Lx,Ma,Mc,Ml,My,Nh,Ph,Ps,Tb
 	Ap,0,0.745,0.878,0.8,0.71,0.86,0.711,0.916,0.788,0.794,0.717,0.736,0.78,0.74,0.596,0.67,0.923